robbievanleeuwen/concrete-properties/docs/source/rst/results.rst

   :noindex:

-This method returns a :class:`~concreteproperties.results.ConcreteProperties` object, which stores all the calculated section properties as class attributes.
+This method returns a :class:`~concreteproperties.results.ConcreteProperties` object, which stores all the calculated section properties as attributes.
 The gross area properties can be printed to the terminal by calling the :meth:`~concreteproperties.results.ConcreteProperties.print_results` method.